War in the North Sea, 1864 – The Battle of Heligoland

 The Danish screw-frigate Jylland – wooden hulled, steam and sail driven, 44 guns

-Though it was to put up a valiant defence, the small Kingdom of Denmark was to find itself heavily outnumbered and outgunned by the combined land forces of Prussia and Austria-Hungary.
+Though it was to put up a valiant defence, the small Kingdom of Denmark was to find itself heavily outnumbered and outgunned by the combined land forces of Prussia and Austria.
 The latter had allowed itself to be drawn into the conflict – stupidly as it was to find out two years later, when Prussia was to attack it in turn.
-It was only at sea that the Danes were to have a degree of superiority since it had a well-equipped and competent navy, whereas Prussia still had negligible naval forces – little more than a gunboat flotilla – and the more formidable Austro-Hungarian Navy was operating far from its home bases in the Adriatic.
-The Danes were to use their resources effectively in support of land operations as well as imposng a blockade on Prussian ports.
+It was only at sea that the Danes were to have a degree of superiority since it had a well-equipped and competent navy, whereas Prussia still had negligible naval forces – little more than a gunboat flotilla – and the more formidable Austrian Navy was operating far from its home bases in the Adriatic.
+The Danes were to use their resources effectively in support of land operations as well as imposing a blockade on Prussian ports.